I Went Number 2 On Tushy's $600 Electric Bidet — Here’s How That Went

 The Features

-The Ace itself looks and feels like a regular toilet seat, but has a back panel towards the rear that houses all of the bidet's wiring and components (like the booty faucet, etc).
-On one end, there is a connection point for the water hose, and on the other, a short power cord to plug into your outlet to bring the Ace to life.
+The Ace itself looks and feels like a regular toilet seat but has a back panel towards the rear that houses all of the bidet's wiring and components (like the booty faucet, etc).
+On one end, there is a connection point for the water hose, and on the other a short power cord to plug into your outlet to bring the Ace to life.

 No detail has been spared when it comes to the Tushy Ace.
 The seat itself has five heat settings, so you can stay toasty while doing your business.
-The heat range here starts at a barely-noticeable warmth to toasty but nowhere near uncomfortably so.
+The heat range here starts at a barely-noticeable warmth all the way to toasty — but nowhere near uncomfortably so.
 (A little background info if you're new to the world of bidets: Most bidet nozzles retract like a turtle's head when not in use, and are only visible when spraying water.)
 Also, good news for you: The nozzle has an automatic self-cleaning function to keep it squeaky-clean before each use.

 Other specs: There's also a front-spray function, which helps freshen up your entire down-there region.
 (This is more of a supporting actor feature compared to the backdoor spray, IMO.)
 When you're all done, the Tushy Ace can even air-dry your bits before dabbing with TP – and of course, you can choose between five heated air settings.
 The luxury!